nullivex/object-manage/README.md

 * Added testing against circular referenced objects
 * ObjectManage will not modify objects passed into and are decoupled
 * ObjectManage.merge protype function added so the merger can be overridden to allow customised usage.
+* ObjectManage.setValidate can be used to validate set calls with a userspace function.

 ### 0.4.0
 * Added max depth warning for recursive objects that would normally throw `Maximum call stack exceeded`